marcomarasca/SDCND-Traffic-Light-Detection/README.md

 ---

-For the evaluation of the model we are interested in the classification of the images rather than the accuracy of the predicted box, a [jupyter notebook is included](./notebooks/evaluation.ipynb) that simply runs the trained models on the set of images and computes the accuracy (in terms of correctly classified/total).
+For the evaluation of the model we are interested in the classification of the images rather than the accuracy of the predicted box, a [jupyter notebook is included](./notebooks/evaluation.ipynb) that simply runs the trained models on the set of images and computes the accuracy (in terms of correctly classified samples/total samples).
 The evaluation includes also "background" images that do not contain any traffic light to test for false positives.
-The accuracy is measured on both images from the simulator and iamges from the test site:
+The accuracy is measured on both images from the *simulator* and images from the *test site*, the system configuration for the evaluation is as follows:

+* **CPU:** Intel I7 8650U (base@2.11GHz, boost@4.2GHz)
+* **RAM:** 16 GB
+* **GPU:** Nvidia GTX 1050 2GB (base@1.354GHz, boost@1.493GHz)

 | Model                     | Accuracy (Simulator) | Accuracy (Test Site) | Avg Time (GPU) | FPS (GPU) | Avg Time (CPU) | FPS (CPU) |
 |---------------------------|----------------------|----------------------|----------------|-----------|----------------|-----------|